 The car buying process in France is pretty much the same as in the UK.
 If you want to pick up a second hand bargain there are plenty of places online to start your search.

-If you’d rather skip the internet and go old school, check out L’Argus magazine.
-It’s probably the most important car publication in France.
+If you’d rather skip the Internet and go old school, check out L’Argus magazine – it’s probably the most important car publication in France.
 In fact, insurance companies trust it when they process claims and premiums.
-Other options include the classified ads of the local newspapers or nearby car garages.
+Other options include the classified ads of the local newspapers or the forecourts of nearby garages.

-If you plan to register your UK car in France, it’s best to get your MOT check in the UK before you move.
-France accepts British MOT certificates if they’re no more than six months old before you come to France.
+If you plan to register your UK car in France, it’s best to get your MOT check done in the UK before you move.
+France accepts British MOT certificates if they’re no more than six months old upon arrival.
 Plus, it’ll save you the hassle of sorting the MOT when you arrive.

 The most difficult and expensive part of importing your car is changing the headlights, which stops you from dazzling oncoming drivers.
-You’ll need to visit a French car mechanic and cough up for the headlight adjustment.
-Or you can replace them with secondhand headlights from another car.
+You’ll need to visit a French car mechanic and pay for the headlight adjustment, or simply replace them with second hand headlights from another car.

 The Carte Grise can also be pricey, depending on your car.
 It’s a one-off fee calculated according to your vehicle’s CO2 emissions and the area where you live.
-If you’ve got an old banger, the Carte Grise might cost more than the car itself.
+If you’ve got an old banger, the Carte Grise might be more than the car value itself.

-Moving abroad is exciting but it can be pretty overwhelming, too.
+Moving abroad is exciting but it can be pretty overwhelming.
 We’d love to help you secure a new car in France by transferring your funds – with great exchange rates and minimal fees.
 Get in touch if you have any questions.

 *The information in this article is correct at the time of publishing (February 2020).
 It could change depending on what is agreed between the UK and the EU during the 2020 transition period.